lbryio/lbry.com/content/news/235-dev-oct19.md

 * [2019 roadmap progress](#roadmap)

 ## Hacktoberfest wrap-up! {#hacktoberfest}
 October is now behind us which means Hacktoberfest at LBRY has concluded!
-We had a ton of activity across our repos, which of course, included a few PRs for spelling fixes and read-mes too.
-Overall we were happy with the turnout, and will continue to do more live sessions to engage the developer community.
+We had a ton of activity across our repos, which of course, included a few PRs for spelling fixes and readmes too.
+Overall we were happy with the turnout and will continue to do more live sessions to engage the developer community.
 Sign up at [lbry.tech](https://lbry.tech) to be notified of the next one.
 Check out our [blog post](https://lbry.com/news/2019-hacktober) for all the details including a preview of the t-shirts being sent out!

 ![Hacktoberfest](https://spee.ch/@lbrynews:0/hacktoberfest-lbry.png)

 ## Desktop app {#summary-desktop}
-Since our last development update, the app team shipped our next named release, [0.37.0](https://github.com/lbryio/lbry-desktop/releases/tag/v0.37.0), under codename [Heisenberg](https://lbry.com/news/unification).
+Since our last development update, the app team shipped our latest named release, [0.37.0](https://github.com/lbryio/lbry-desktop/releases/tag/v0.37.0), under codename [Heisenberg](https://lbry.com/news/unification).

-Heisenberg is a huge release in terms of allowing a unified app experience across multiple devices, including allowing existing users to enable wallet, and preference syncing features.
-Previous to this release, subscriptions were synced using our API services and now they are stored locally in a user’s wallet file along with tags and blocked channels.
-This wallet file is now what is backed up and synchronized to all your other devices - which means you get a consistent experience on Android and lbry.tv.
+Heisenberg is a huge release in terms of allowing a unified app experience across multiple devices, including allowing existing users to enable wallet and preference syncing features.
+Before this release, subscriptions were synced using our API services, but now they are stored locally in a user’s wallet file along with tags and blocked channels.
+This wallet file is now what is backed up and synchronized to all your other devices - which means you get a consistent experience on desktop, Android. and lbry.tv.
 For now, we’ve disabled the ability to apply/change user encryption until we have the change process supported/implemented on Android/lbry.tv.
 Stay tuned for this feature in a future release.

 Other new features in Heisenberg and since our last update include:
 - Commenting on channel pages under the Discussions section.